syncfusion-content/uwp-docs/uwp/RichTextBox/Automatic-Suggestion.md

 ![Display message](Automatic-Suggestion_images/autosuggestion4.PNG)

-## Custom suggestion provider
+### Custom suggestion provider
-By default, we have implemented ‘NameSuggestionProvider’ as suggestion provider.
+By default, we have implemented [NameSuggestionProvider](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.RichTextBoxAdv.NameSuggestionProvider.html) as suggestion provider.
 But you can implement your own suggestion provider inheriting from [ISuggestionProvider](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.RichTextBoxAdv.ISuggestionProvider.html).
 Which helps you to customizing the search and insert selected item functionalities.

 The following sample code demonstrates how to create own suggestion provider inherited from ISuggestionProvider.
 {% tabs %}